javierhonduco/nebrija/README.md

 rae
 ===
 __This is project is in an early development stage__
+#Installation
+cd ~/my-evil-projects/rae
+bundle install
+shotgun config.ru -o 0.0.0.0

 #TODOs are located in each file
-#Feedback and PRs are more than welcome :)
+#Feedback is more than welcome :)